Using Large Language Models for Hyperparameter Optimization: Results

-Additionally, we run a preliminary experiment to assess if LLMs can be useful to initialize Bayesian optimization -- we find that for a search trajectory of length 30, using the LLM proposed configurations for the first ten steps improves or matches performance on 21 of the 32 tasks ($65.6\%$) for Bayesian optimization with a random forest surrogate function.
+We additionally ran a preliminary experiment to assess if LLMs can be useful to initialize Bayesian optimization---we find that for a search trajectory of length $30$ total steps, using the GPT-4 Turbo proposed configurations for the first ten steps improves or matches performance on $21$ of the $32$ tasks ($65.6\%$) for Bayesian optimization with a random forest surrogate function.
+This suggests LLMs can be synergistic with existing approaches.